Above photo of Scott Moran is courtesy of Bill Gray

 There are two days of competition on the hill each year, both featuring cars that range from road going family saloons to powerful single seat racing cars.

-Once again, this year's events have attracted even more championships and we expect a full entry of 100 drivers to this meeting – see our Calendar page for more details.
+As each year passes, we attract even more championships which results in 80 - 100 competitors to this meeting – see our Calendar page for more details.

 This National A / B event includes two rounds of the exciting British Hillclimb Championship, and features virtually all of the top drivers in the British Championship as they make their annual visit to Barbon.
 It was a great event at Barbon on 2nd July 2016, held in somewhat challenging conditions which made the right tyre choice vital as the track changed from dry to wet and back to dry again in quick succession.
 No-one got close to breaking jos Goodyear's phenimenal 2015 record, so what's the chance of the record being broken in 2017?
 Be there to find out!

 The July event is also a qualifying round of several important regional championships so you can be sure to see many cars & drivers competing for position in their own championships.

 Why not make a weekend of it in July?
 Visit Barbon on Saturday, and the next round of the British Championship at Harewood on Sunday!

 2011 British Hillclimb Champion Scott Moran - Gould-NME - exits Lafone Hairpin, photo courtesy of Steve Wilkinson